 Airbus’ next step is the large Sharklets™ wingtip devices, representing another element in the ongoing continuous improvement programme for its best-selling A320 Family.
 These devices improve aerodynamics, reducing fuel burn by up to 4 per cent – which amounts to annual savings of more than 900 tonnes of CO2 per aircraft.

 AirAsia – a low-cost airline in Asia as well as Airbus’ largest A320 Family airline customer – became the first operator to receive a Sharklet-equipped jetliner in December 2012 with delivery of the milestone A320ceo (current engine option) aircraft.
 The following year, Airbus delivered the initial A319 and A321 variants featuring these devices, which were received by American Airlines and Finnair, respectively.

 Airbus additionally has launched a Sharklet retrofit for earlier production, in-service A319 and A320 jetliners.
 Announced in October 2013, the programme will reinforce the wing structure and incorporate these wingtip devices – delivering significant cost saving and performance improvements.
 More than 4,000 A320 Family aircraft are eligible for this retrofit, which will be available from 2015.

-Offered as optional equipment on new-production A319, A320 and A321 aircraft, Sharklets also are included standard on the three A320neo (new engine option) versions of Airbus’ single-aisle family jetliners (A319neo, A320neo and A321neo), in addition to two new powerplant choices for further fuel savings and enhanced performance.
+Offered as optional equipment on new-production A319, A320 and A321 aircraft, Sharklets also are included as standard on the three A320neo (new engine option) versions of Airbus’ single-aisle family jetliners: A319neo, A320neo and A321neo); in addition to two new powerplant choices for further fuel savings and enhanced performance.